-This is a classic Ladakh Trip Itinerary by Air & Road for 7 days with daily plan which will cover important places in the region and inspire you to return back again for more!
+This is an easy Ladakh Trip Itinerary by Air & Road for 7 days with daily plan which will cover important places in the region and inspire you to return back again for more!

-Ladakh road trip is always exciting.
-Having been there three times on road trips, we would love to go there again to explore any day.
+Ladakh trip is always exciting.
+Having been there three times by air and road, we would love to go there again to explore any day.
 Ladakh is not one destination.
 It is a vast cold desert land with spectacular sights.
 One can spend months exploring its beautiful landscape.

 Ladakh has to be explored by road.
 Nothing less.
 By car or motorcycle or by bicycle.Many a times, it is the journey through the rugged snow-capped mountains that brings joy.
 Ladakh road trip helps you explore Lovely lakes. flowing streams.
 Wild flowers.
 Monasteries.
 Mountains.
 Desert sands.
 It is never enough when you embark on Ladakh travel!

 Quick update – Srinagar – Leh road is open for traffic.
-Manali – Leh road is not yet open for traffic.
+Manali – Leh road is also open for traffic.
 Check details in “Travel Tips” section.
+All travellers – Indian or Foreign need to take Inner Line Permit to visit various places in Ladakh with effect from 2017.
+See details in Travel Tips section.

 - Circuit – Leh – Lamayuru – Alchi – Kargil – Leh – Hunder/Diskit (Via Khardunng La & Nubra Valley) – Pangong Tso – Tangtse – Leh